^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Life expectancy of basophils is 8-12 days; the period of circulation in the peripheral blood, as in all granulocytes, is short - several hours.
+The lifespan of basophils is 8-12 days; the period of circulation in the peripheral blood, as with all granulocytes, is short - several hours.

-The main function of basophils is to participate in immediate-type hypersensitivity reactions.
-They also participate in delayed-type hypersensitivity reactions, in inflammatory and allergic reactions, in regulation of vascular wall permeability.
+The main function of basophils is to participate in immediate hypersensitivity reactions.
+They also participate in delayed hypersensitivity reactions, in inflammatory and allergic reactions, and in the regulation of vascular wall permeability.

-Reference values (norms) of the absolute and relative content of basophils in the blood
+Reference values (norms) of absolute and relative content of basophils in the blood

 Age